SokyranTheDragon/RimefellerTanker/README.md

 To set the textures for gizmos, look into included Textures directory - it'll contain 2 text files.
 You need to use graphical files supported by RimWorld with the same name - but obviously different extension thatn txt.

 To use this component in your things, first, make sure that your thing also has `CompProperties_Pipe` component attached.
+As a side note, all SRTS ships should have it by default.
 Second, add the component to your thing:

 ```xml